top of page

 Benefits That Can Help with Live-In Care Costs

-Some benefits are not means-tested and can make a meaningful contribution to live-in care costs.
+Some benefits are not means-tested and can significantly contribute to live-in care costs.

 Attendance Allowance